-Not only do my earnings go down, remember I didn’t create a provision earlier, but investors will be surprised by the unexpected drop in earnings and they are probably also want to see more provisions in the future.
-The net income of the T-Shirt business drops from $400, the number investors expected, to at least $ 280 and potentially $160.
-The net realizable value of A/R is now 0.
+Source: Simon (2021)

-Take-away
+In this scenario, not only do the business’s earnings go down (as no provision was created earlier), but investors will be surprised by the unexpected drop in earnings and will want to see greater provision in the future.
+The net income from the T–shirts drops from $400, the number that investors expected, to $ 280, and potentially $160.
+The net realizable value of accounts receivable is now 0.

-To summarize, by using the allowance, estimated uncollectible accounts expense is matched to the period in which the sale was made and credit was granted, and subsequent write-offs do not directly affect net A/R or net income of the subsequent period.
-However, companies may also use the allowance for doubtful debt to shift income from one year to the next.
-This is what we observed in Scenario 3.
-When the company did not record bad debt expense, it deliberately underestimated it.
-It increased current period net income.
-However, in the future, when it becomes apparent the company underestimated bad debt expense the company will have to make up for this error and net income will be severely reduced.
-Hence, we shift income from the future into the now.
-Obviously, this can also go the other way around - moving money into the future by overestimating bad debt today to be able to tap into this reserve in the future.
-Either way, this practice in not allowed under accounting rules.
+To summarize, by using the allowance, the estimated uncollectible accounts expense is matched to the period in which the sale was made and credit was granted.
+Subsequent write–offs do not directly affect net accounts receivable or the net income of the next period.
+However, companies may also use the allowance for doubtful debt to shift income from one year to the next, as in Scenario 3.
+By not recording bad debt, the company underestimates its expenses and increases its net income for the current period.
+However, in the future, when the underestimation of the bad debt expense comes to light, the company will have to make up for the error, and net income will be severely reduced.
+Hence, income has been shifted from the future into the present.
+Conversely, a business might overestimate bad debt today to move money into the future as a reserve to tap later.
+Neither practice is allowed under accounting rules.

-Inventories
+Inventory